michelgokan/sfc-stress/README.md

 2. **Promised mode:** Send request, wait for the response, and then exit!

 ## Combined Workload:
-Run all workloads mentioned above once (with normal net)!
+Run all workloads mentioned above once!

 # Installation on Kubernetes
-Simply use `kubectl apply -f synthetic-workload-generator.yaml` and access via `http://<your_nginx_address>/workload/`.
+Simply use `kubectl apply -f synthetic-service-mesh.yaml` and access via `http://<your_nginx_address>/workload/`.
 Make sure to set NEXT_SERVICES_ADDRESSES environment variable in the yaml file for the network intensive workload and/or for properly forming your service mesh graph.